A photonic which-path entangler based on longitudinal cavity-qubit coupling

-Since the $a_+$ mode does not share entanglement with either the qubit or $a_-$ mode, it can be measured without disturbing the state of the qubit and $a_-$ mode.
+For clarity, we now set $\xi(t)=0$ for the purpose of explaining the protocol.
+The effects of dephasing [$\xi(t)\neq 0$] are included in the relevant result, Eq.~\eqref{concurrence}, below.
+Since the $a_-$ mode does not share entanglement with either the qubit or $a_+$ mode, it can be measured (traced over) without disturbing the state of the qubit and $a_+$ mode.
 The post-measurement state is then $(1/2)\sum_{\lambda=\pm}\sqrt{\mathcal{N}_\lambda}\ket{\lambda,C_\lambda}$, where $\ket{C_\pm}=(\ket{+\alpha}\pm \ket{-\alpha})/\sqrt{\mathcal{N}_\pm}$ are cat states (consisting of only even or odd photon-number states) and $\mathcal{N}_\pm$ are normalization factors.
-With the target qubit initialized in $\ket{+}$, the control and target qubits can be entangled through a phase shift on the target, $\ket{+}\rightarrow\ket{-}$, conditioned on an odd photon-number parity~\cite{sun2014tracking,besse2018single,kono2018quantum,besse2020parity}.
-The state of the qubits and electric field is then $(1/2)\sum_{\lambda=\pm}\sqrt{\mathcal{N}_\lambda}\ket{\lambda,\lambda,C_\lambda}$.
-In the limit $\braket{\alpha\vert -\alpha}\rightarrow 0$, a final quadrature measurement with outcome $\ket{\pm \alpha}$ projects the qubits into the Bell state $(\ket{++}\pm\ket{--})/\sqrt{2}$.
-The procedure described here is not limited to a single target qubit: Multi-qubit GHZ states $\ket{+,+,...,+}\pm \ket{-,-,...,-}$ can also be generated by allowing the field to interact sequentially with a series of potentially distant qubits.
+With the target qubit initialized in $\ket{+}$, the control and target qubits can be entangled through a phase flip on the target, $\ket{+}\rightarrow\ket{-}$, conditioned on an odd photon-number parity~\cite{besse2018single,kono2018quantum,hacker2019deterministic,besse2020parity,supplement}.
+Following such a phase flip, the state of the qubits and electric field is $(1/2)\sum_{\lambda=\pm}\sqrt{\mathcal{N}_\lambda}\ket{\lambda,\lambda,C_\lambda}$.
+In the limit $\braket{\alpha\vert -\alpha}\rightarrow 0$, a final quadrature measurement of the electric field can then be used to project the qubits into the Bell state $(\ket{++}\pm\ket{--})/\sqrt{2}$, conditioned on outcome $\ket{\pm \alpha}$.
+Multi-qubit Greenberger-Horne-Zeilinger (GHZ) states $\ket{+,+,...,+}\pm \ket{-,-,...,-}$ can also be generated by allowing the field to interact sequentially with a series of potentially distant qubits.
 In contrast to the well-established single-photon pitch-and-catch approach to long-range entanglement distribution, involving the emission and destructive reabsorption of a single photon~\cite{cirac1997quantum,ritter2012elementary,kurpiers2018deterministic, axline2018demand, campagne2018deterministic, leung2019deterministic, magnard2020microwave}, the approach presented here is QND in the photon number and therefore provides a clear path towards the generation of multipartite entangled states.